jacobwindsor/pubchem-ranker/README.md

 IUPAC name in brackets.
 This data must be in the first column, anything in other columns will be ignored

     <CAS> (<IUPAC>)

-## DUPLICATE DATA
-One Duplicate CAS ID with different IUPAC names was found when inserting into database.
-Log of SQLite query:

-    INSERT INTO metabolites(CAS, IUPAC) VALUES ('1072-43-1','methylthiirane ')
-    INSERT INTO metabolites(CAS, IUPAC) VALUES ('1072-43-1','propylenesulfide ')

-The `methyliirane` row was removed from the dataset to reslove the issue (row 168)